June 22, 2015

 II.
 America's Chronic Disease Crisis

 For too long, our nation’s health policy has failed to focus on disease prevention, wellness, or healthy lifestyles, although recent reform efforts intended to change that emphasis.
 Nearly half of Americans suffer from preventable chronic conditions, but relatively few resources have been committed to the broad array of potential solutions that influence whether and how individuals choose to achieve and maintain health.
-As a result, health care in the United States is the most expensive in the world, accounting for 17 percent of the gross national product.3 Despite the fact that the United States spends a significant amount of money on health care, most of our citizens do not receive quality care that is comprehensive, coordinated, or prevention-focused.
+As a result, health care in the United States is the most expensive in the world, accounting for 17% of the gross national product.3 Despite the fact that the United States spends a significant amount of money on health care, most of our citizens do not receive quality care that is comprehensive, coordinated, or prevention-focused.

 A. High Cost of Chronic Disease

 Our nation is paying the price for overlooking the importance of nutrition in preventing and treating chronic diseases.
-The Academy appreciates your recognition in the letter that the treatment of chronic disease accounts for 93 percent of Medicare spending.
+The Academy appreciates your recognition in the letter that the treatment of chronic disease accounts for 93% of Medicare spending.
 Costs of chronic disease places an enormous financial burden on American families, our economy and our nation's healthcare system.

 In addition to helping to prevent or manage chronic conditions, adequate and proper nutrition ensures that older adults maintain an appropriate weight.
-Between 2007 and 2010, more than one-third (35 percent) of older adults had obesity,4 and although the Institute of Medicine (IOM) has cited obesity as the most common nutritional disorder in older persons, undernutrition continues to be a pervasive problem among older adults as well.5 Undernutrition is a particularly a costly problem for older adults in community settings, with a close connection between inadequate income and food insecurity.6 The consequences of undernutrition include increased risk of falls and subsequent injuries, which can not only impair an individual's ability to live independently but also translate into over $19 billion in health care costs for nonfatal falls nationwide.7
+Between 2007 and 2010, more than one-third (35%) of older adults had obesity,4 and although the Institute of Medicine (IOM) has cited obesity as the most common nutritional disorder in older persons, undernutrition continues to be a pervasive problem among older adults as well.5 Undernutrition is a particularly a costly problem for older adults in community settings, with a close connection between inadequate income and food insecurity.6 The consequences of undernutrition include increased risk of falls and subsequent injuries, which can not only impair an individual's ability to live independently but also translate into over $19 billion in health care costs for nonfatal falls nationwide.7

 B. Our Health Care System Fails to Fund Preventive Nutrition Care Services